Souvik-Babai-Roy/github-badge-api/README.md

 ### Badge not showing in Markdown
 1. Test the URL directly in your browser
-2. Make sure your server is running if using localhost
+2. Make sure the API server is running and accessible
-3. Use a public URL if deploying (not localhost)
+3. Use the public Render URL for production deployment

 ### Token Issues
 - Regenerate your GitHub token from [Personal Access Tokens](https://github.com/settings/tokens)